 If none of the existing ICF connectors are suitable for your deployment, you can write your own connector.
 This chapter describes the steps to develop an OpenICF-compatible Java connector.
 Similar chapters exist to help you with writing scripted Groovy connectors.

 In general, it takes longer to write a new Java connector than it does to use one of the scripted connector toolkits to write a scripted connector.
-Before you can write a Java connector, you must have a good understanding of the ICF SPI (see OpenICF SPI).
+Before you can write a Java connector, you must have a good understanding of the ICF SPI (refer to OpenICF SPI).

 Scripted connectors do not require a complete understanding of the SPI, so connector development should be faster.
 The scripted connector implementations provided with Identity Cloud follow a general pattern and you can assess which implementation to use based on what the connector must be able to do.